-Legal aid in criminal cases is administered by the Legal Services Commission ("LSC").
+Legal aid in criminal cases is administered by the Legal Aid Agency("LAA").
 Since April 2001 this has been through the Criminal Defence Service of which this firm forms part.
 The rules and regulations are complex and change constantly.
 In certain circumstances legal aid in criminal matters is non-means tested.
 This firm undertakes a large amount of legal aid work.

 Police Station advice

 If you are arrested you are entitled to free and independent legal advice irrespective of your means and the offence for which you have been arrested.
 This advice can be delivered on the telephone but if you are to be interviewed by police, it is usually desirable to have a solicitor with you at the police station to advise in person.